timothy12maisha/heros-squad/README.md

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for testing purposes.
+These instructions will get you a copy of the project/app up and running on your local machine for testing purposes.

 ### Prerequisites
 You need to a web browser: